chizakura/tried-it-app/README.md

 ## Issues and Resolutions
- The Date was showing up with the exact time the review was created with the minutes and seconds.
-We used  entryDate.toLocaleString to format the date to get it how we wanted.
+When editing the review the date was showing up with the exact time the review was created with the minutes and seconds.
+We used  entryDate.toLocaleString to format the date to get it in mm-dd-yyyy format.